PRBergerIII/entJavaIndyProject/TimeLog.md

 I wrestled for a WHILE with two nullpointerexceptions.
 One was because I was missing the "/" in front of the path name for my database.properties file for the Database test class, and the other was because when I changed Database over to implement PropertiesLoader, I forgot to actually assign the results of LoadProperties to the properties file.
 I still can't figure out how my tests were actually passing, though.
 It makes it seem like maybe the Hibernate config was filling in the gaps?

 By the time I got to the exercise, I was feeling pretty good about all the hibernate stuff.
 I think the exercise itself went pretty smoothly, especially compared to the demos.
 I think part of it was that my user display demo project has gotten pretty sloppy, but just in general I felt like I hit a lot of road blocks for this week's material.
 Like I said though, the exercise went much more smoothly, so I'm feeling good about getting more into hibernate ~~next week~~ tomorrow.
 This material took me longer than I was hoping, and I feel like I had to fight through a lot, but I'm hoping if I can get better consistency in working on this class that will help.

+### <a id="018"></a>2022.03.05 - Week 5
+- Readings (I need to learn to watch your overview videos before I do the readings so when you say things like "you don't have to read this cover to cover, this is more a reference", I haven't already read through it cover to cover...)
+- Videos
+  - Follow along with demo

+#### Day's Reflection: